Our Story

 Wesley College

 This isn't academic credential collecting—it's intentional preparation.
 With expertise spanning law, economics, political science, urban planning, public health, education, business, and data analytics, Dr. Nash understands technology access challenges from every angle: legal frameworks, economic barriers, policy levers, health implications, educational gaps, and implementation realities.
-He sees what others miss because he's studied these systems from the inside—and lived them from the outside.

 Before the AI Revolution: The Access Gap